Second English Civil War: Execution of Charles I

 The victors in the Second Civil War were not merciful to those who had brought war into the land again.
-On the evening of the surrender of Colchester, Sir Charles Lucas and Sir George Lisle were shot.
+On the evening of the surrender of Colchester, Charles Lucas and George Lisle were shot.
 Laugharne, Poyer and Powel were sentenced to death, but Poyer alone was executed on 25 April 1649, being the victim selected by lot.
 Of five prominent Royalist peers who had fallen into the hands of Parliament, three, the Duke of Hamilton, the Earl of Holland, and Lord Capel, one of the Colchester prisoners, were beheaded at Westminster on 9 March.
 Above all, after long hesitations, even after renewal of negotiations, the Army and the Independents conducted "Pride's Purge" of the House removing their ill-wishers, and created a court for the trial and sentence of King Charles I. At the end of the trial the 59 Commissioners (judges) found Charles I guilty of high treason, as a "tyrant, traitor, murderer and public enemy".
 He was beheaded on a scaffold in front of the Banqueting House of the Palace of Whitehall on 30 January 1649.
 After the Restoration in 1660, the regicides who were still alive and not living in exile were either executed or sentenced to life imprisonment.